Rudman Center Advisory Board

 Douglas E. Williamson, MD, graduated from Dartmouth College and Dartmouth Medical School, and holds a Master’s Degree in Biology from Boston University.
 He completed his residency in pediatrics at Dartmouth-Hitchcock.

 He worked for 22 years as a general pediatrician at Alice Peck Day Memorial Hospital before retiring in 2020.
 During his time at APD, he served as medical staff president and medical director of the outpatient primary care clinic, as well as chair of the maternal and child health committee.
 His practice focused on children with learning differences, and he cared for numerous children with attention deficit disorder and autism.
 He was an adjunct assistant professor of pediatrics at Dartmouth Medical School/Geisel School of Medicine at Dartmouth, where he was also outpatient pediatric preceptor for 3rd year medical students.

 Dr. Williamson was named to the Geisel School of Medicine Board of Advisors in September 2011.
-He is also a member of the Board of Directors of West Central Behavioral Heath, where he is scheduled to become chairman in July 2021.
+He also chairs the Board of Directors for West Central Behavioral Health.

 He is the son of Susan and the late Peter Williamson, MD, professor of medicine (neurology) at Dartmouth Medical School and a Dartmouth College graduate.
 His son, Peter, and his daughter, Katie, also graduates of Dartmouth, live in the DC area.
 He has been married to his wife, Leslie, for 34 years and counting.

 Danette Wineberg has worked as an in-house lawyer for more than 25 years, serving three companies as chief legal officer.